 The leave may be approved for various reasons, including but not limited to financial considerations, travel plans, medical needs, personal reasons, or alternate schooling.
-If, after a leave of absence of one calendar year a student does not subsequently enroll, the student will automatically be withdrawn from the University.
+If, after a leave of absence of one academic year (fall and spring semester) a student does not subsequently enroll, the student will automatically be withdrawn from the University.